bterwijn/memory_graph/README.md

 mg.block(fun, arg1, arg2, ..., loc=True)
 ```

-This function first executes `fun(arg1, arg2, ...)`, then prints the current source location in the program, and pauses execution until the &lt;Enter&gt; key is pressed.
+This function first executes `fun(arg1, arg2, ...)`, then prints the current source location in the program, and blocks execution until the &lt;Enter&gt; key is pressed.
 To skip printing the source location, set `loc=False`.

 ### Recursion ###
 The call stack is also helpful to visualize how recursion works.
 Here we use `mg.block()` to show each step of how recursively ```factorial(3)``` is computed: